Massachusetts Governor’s Son Accused Of Sexually Assaulting Woman On Plane

-Andrew Baker, son of Massachusetts Governor Charlie Baker, has been accused of sexually assaulting a woman on a JetBlue flight from Washington D.C. to Boston, reports WVCB.
+Andrew Baker, the son of Massachusetts Governor Charlie Baker, has been accused of sexually assaulting a woman on a JetBlue flight from Washington D.C. to Boston, reports WVCB.

 The junior Baker, who is more commonly referred to as AJ by friends and family, was reportedly removed by state police officials from the flight following the incident.
 Sources told CBS Boston that Baker, who is in his 20s, allegedly groped an unidentified woman’s breasts repeatedly during the flight.
 Sources said that she asked him to keep his hands off her, but despite constant protestations on the woman’s part, Baker didn’t stop.
 He was finally separated by a crew member before state police authorities entered the flight.